 Let key customers know you value them

 - Ask for their opinions before making significant decisions.
-For example, discuss your ideas for a new product or a new brochure.
+For example, discuss your ideas for a new product or service.

 - Reinforce the idea that they are valued customers in all communication with them.